 Kesey hastily relocated the graduation ceremony to a dance company’s warehouse on Harriet Street in San Francisco.
 Attended mostly by Merry Pranksters and a few members of the press, including, inexplicably, representatives from Vogue and Women’s Wear Daily, Kesey gave a rambling commencement address to his assembled family and friends.
 He urged them to “move on” beyond the cycle of getting stoned and going to rock ’n’ roll dances all the time.
 “The class motto should be Cleanliness Is Next,” he said.
 “It’s time we did something with our experience.”
 Then, Neal Cassady, the main character in Jack Kerouac’s “On the Road,” and the key link between the Beats and the Hippies, handed out the diplomas, which had been hand-lettered by an artist named Paul Foster.

 So how did Mountain Girl get her diploma?
 According to Grant McKinnon, manager of S.F.
-Rock Posters in San Francisco, which listed the diploma in this week’s auction, Mountain Girl and members of the Grateful Dead and their entourage were given their diplomas a few days later.
+Rock Posters in San Francisco, which listed the diploma in the 2012 auction, Mountain Girl and members of the Grateful Dead and their entourage were given their diplomas a few days later.
 Even though they had bailed on the graduation ceremony, they were still considered graduates—no hard feelings.
 As for Mountain Girl, she took Kesey’s advice about moving on by moving in with Jerry Garcia at 710 Ashbury Street.
 The couple had two children together and eventually married, but that’s another story…